Natural Autism Support Logo

 • Art therapy.
 Art therapy can help children with autism express their feelings in a safe and creative way.

 • Noise sensitivity therapies such as Tomatis and the Safe and Sound Protocol.
-These therapies aim to retrain the ear and nervous system to reduce stress in noisy environments and certain tones that trigger stress.
+These therapies aim to retrain the ear and nerves.
+They aim to reduce stress in noisy places and certain tones that trigger stress.

 • Energy healing.
 We are electrical and chemical beings, so it makes sense that people are effected by electric fields and energy.
 Despite the controversy, there is evidence that energy medicine can help.